 Exelon has been named in suits filed in the Delaware Chancery Court alleging that individual directors of PHI breached their fiduciary duties by entering into the proposed merger transaction and Exelon aided and abetted the individual directors' breaches.
 The suits seek to enjoin PHI from completing the merger or seek rescission of the merger if completed.
 In addition, they also seek unspecified damages and costs.
+In September 2014, the parties reached a proposed settlement which is subject to court approval.
+Final court approval of the proposed settlement is not expected to occur until the second quarter of 2015, at the earliest.
+Exelon has also been named in a federal court case with similar claims and is in the process of negotiating a settlement.
 Exelon intends to vigorously defend these suits.
 Exelon does not believe these suits will impact the completion of the transaction, and they are not expected to have a material impact on Exelon's results of operations.

-Through June 30, 2014, Exelon has incurred approximately \$25 million of expense associated with the transaction, primarily related to fees incurred as part of the acquisition.
-As part of the applications for approval of the merger, Exelon and PHI have proposed a package of benefits to PHI utilities' customers which results in a direct investment of more than \$100 million.
+Through September 30, 2014, Exelon has incurred approximately \$57 million of expense associated with the transaction, primarily related to acquisition and integration costs.
+As part of the applications for approval of the merger, Exelon and PHI have proposed a package of benefits to the PHI utilities' respective customers, which would result in a direct investment of more than \$100 million.
 The Merger Agreement also provides for termination rights on behalf of both parties.
 Under certain circumstances, if the Merger Agreement is terminated, PHI may be required to pay Exelon a termination fee ranging from \$259 million to \$293 million plus certain expenses.
-If the Merger

-Agreement does not close due to a regulatory failure, Exelon may be required to pay PHI a termination fee equal to the amount of purchased nonvoting preferred securities (described above), by means of PHI redeeming the outstanding nonvoting preferred securities for no consideration other than the nominal par value of the stock.
-The companies anticipate closing the transaction in the second or third quarter of 2015, subject to receipt of required regulatory approvals.
+If the Merger Agreement does not close due to a regulatory failure, Exelon may be required to pay PHI a termination fee equal to the amount of purchased nonvoting preferred securities of PHI described above, as a result of PHI redeeming the outstanding nonvoting preferred securities for no consideration other than the nominal par value of the stock.